FTCIrrationalDoorkeepers4653/TeamCode/README.md

 - 11/5/2020 - Added an Another Powershot to Autonomous, Added Vision Positioning Support, Coded for Intake and Flywheel/Shooter, Fixed and Tuned Motion Profiling, Added a Custom GamePad Class, Tuned and Automated the TeleOp Further, and Made Code Easier and More Modular to Work With.

-- 11/18/2020 - Began Tweaking Autonomous and Mechanisms Parameters to Fine Tun Robot Movements for Perfection.
+- 11/18/2020 - Began Tweaking Autonomous and Mechanisms Parameters to Fine Tune Robot Movements for Perfection.
 We Are Still Working on Developing Shooter and More Consistent
 Shooting During Autonomous Especially.

 - 11/21/2020 - Continued upon Improving the Autonomous Programs (Main and Side) for Upcoming Scrimmage in NC.
 Also, We Fixed and Updated the Gyro-Correction Algorithm.